stratosphereips/StratosphereLinuxIPS/README.md

 - The data collected and used is on the _profile_ level and up.
 Slips does not work with data at the _flow_ level or _packet_ level to classify.
 This means that the simplest data structure available inside slips is the profile of an IP address.
 The modules can not access individual flows.

 ## Usage
+To use this alpha version you will need an argus instance running and listening in one port.

+- If you don't have an Argus instance, first install it:
+    - Source install from [Argus].
+    - In Debian and Ubuntu you can do
+        ```
+        sudo apt-get install argus argus-clients
+        ```

+- To run argus in your own computer you should do:
+    ```
+    argus -B localhost -F [slipsfolder]/argus.conf
+    ```

+## Usage